 Infrastructure, urban design and planning

-We make it easier to walk, wheel and cycle by creating healthy, sociable, accessible and inspiring places with and for communities
+We make it easier to walk, wheel and cycle by creating healthy, accessible and inspiring places

 people walking and on bikes using a road crossing in a city